Be prepared for almost anything the weather or terrain throws at you with the Hennessy Ultralite Backpacker Asym Zip

 This hammock is best for people who plan to go on extended backpacking trips where both protection from the elements and weight are important issues.
 The Hennessy Ultralite Backpacker is a great setup for the serious camper who wants to ditch the weight of a tent yet still be covered for weather unknowns.

-At $250 ,this hammock is a bit of an investment.
+At $ 250, this hammock is a bit of an investment.
 But when you consider that suspension, bug net, and rain fly are all included, it's actually a really great deal.
-You can start out with a cheaper hammock and upgrade later in pieces as you see fit — but if you already know that you'll be doing a lot of camping in your hammock, this is a great way to go.
-For a bit of a price break, though, consider our Editors' Choice, the Warbonnet Blackbird — it's light, includes a bug net, and starts at $170.
+You can start out with a cheaper hammock and upgrade later piecemeal as you see fit - but if you already know that you'll be doing a lot of camping in your hammock, this is a great way to go.
+For a bit of a price break, consider our Editors' Choice, the Warbonnet Blackbird - it's light, includes a bug net, and starts at $170.
 And if you really do need a tarp and weight isn't an issue, the Hennessy Expedition Asym Zip starts at only $180 and includes everything that this model does.

 The Hennessy Ultralite Backpacker takes some time and patience to learn how to set up and get comfortable, but once you do, we think you'll be happy with this purchase.
 It's lightweight and includes everything you need to get started on serious hiking and camping adventures in the backcountry.